Freeman Archibald Grant Haynes1

 Last Edited=22 May 2004

 Her married name became Nevill.
-She was invested as a Commander, Order of the British Empire (C.B.E.).2 She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).2
+She was appointed Commander, Order of the British Empire (C.B.E.)2 She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)2

 Children of Florence Mary Soanes and Lord George Montacute Nevill